terraform-ibm-modules/terraform-ibm-cis/docs/README.md

                 # (12 unchanged attributes hidden)
             }

-This module allows you to import DNS records from a file in the following two ways:
+This module enables you to import DNS records from a file in two ways:

-- By specifying the file path directly
+- Specifying the file path directly
-- By using a base64-encoded string representation of the file
+- Utilizing a base64-encoded string representation of the file

-To convert the records text file to base64 encoded string, run the following command:
+To transform the records text file into a base64-encoded string, execute the following command:

 ```sh
 cat dns_records.txt | base64
 ```

-If you successfully import the DNS records using the base64 encoded string method and then run a `terraform plan` command, you receive a message that the `ibm_cis_dns_records_import` resource and the `local_file` resource need to be forcefully replaced, as shown in the following example.
-This happens because the `local_file` resource block generates a unique filename every time, and needs to be updated.
-However, if you run `terraform apply`, then the DNS records are not duplicated, and the infrastructure remains the same.
+If you successfully import the DNS records using the base64 encoded string method and then run a `terraform plan` command, you receive a message indicating that the `ibm_cis_dns_records_import` resource and the `local_file` resource need to be forcefully replaced, as shown in the following example.
+This occurs because the `local_file` resource block generates a unique filename every time, and needs to be updated.
+However, if you run `terraform apply`, then the DNS records are not duplicated, and the infrastructure remains unchanged.

     # module.cis_dns_records.ibm_cis_dns_records_import.import_dns_records[0] must be replaced
     -/+ resource "ibm_cis_dns_records_import" "import_dns_records" {